OpravdovyKvejk/3DJavaEngine/README.txt

-Current version: 3.2 Stable
+Current version: 3.3 Stable

 A simple 3D Engine written in Java using LWJGL and OpenGL.

-This project has been created thanks to YouTube tutorials.
+This project has been created thanks to YouTube tutorials and the official LWJGL documentation.
-I won't write them down though, because one might use this code to "easily learn" them.
-If you want to learn from them, watch the videos instead of copying others' code.
+I won't write the tutorials down though, because one might use this code to "easily learn" them.
+If you want to learn from them, watch the videos instead of copying and pasting others' code.
 Thanks.

 The engine currently allows for: